Signed in as:

 Our system is ideal for private carp lakes, fisheries, aquaculture operations, and research or monitoring projects.
 It supports stock management, growth monitoring and fish welfare.

 Fisheries rely on visual ID, photos, and basic logbooks, which leads to uncertain weight data.
-Anglers now expect verified, accurate fish weights in a competitive market.
-PIT tagging provides precise identification and reliable weight history.
+Carp tagging provides precise identification and reliable weight history.

 Have a question about how to get started with fish tagging for Carp?
 Send us a message and we'll get back to you soon.